JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/10/07/aks-azs-and-lrs-disks/architecture8.png" %}

-## But wait, I'll upgraded my cluster to 1.30.
+## But wait, I've upgraded my cluster to 1.30.
 Am I safe now?

 I've upgraded my first cluster to 1.30.3, so let's see if the storage classes have been updated: